Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 ## 2.1 Machine Learning for mention detection and characterization

-As discussed in the previous section, PID and metadata driven approach related to data and software cannot lead currently to realistic evaluations and indicators due to very low adoptions and lack of awareness.
-In contrast, automatic recognition of dataset and software mentions from the full texts offers potentially a factual and comprehensive approach, directly usable to estimate quantitatively these research activities.
+As discussed in the previous section, PID and metadata driven approach related to research datasets and software cannot lead currently to realistic evaluations and indicators due to very low adoptions and lack of awareness.
+In contrast, automatic recognition of these mentions from the full texts offers potentially a factual and comprehensive approach, directly usable to estimate quantitatively these research activities.

-We think that mining dataset and software mentions in scientific publications can provide solutions for most of the quality criteria for indicators introduced in section:
+We think that mining research datasets and software mentions in scientific publications can provide solutions for most of the quality criteria for indicators introduced in section:

-- In term of **coverage and freshness**, a corpus of scientific publication can offer a trustful snapshot of the scientific production if the text mining is applied to a very significant amount of scientific publications.
+- In term of **coverage and freshness**, a corpus of scientific publications can offer a trustful snapshot of the scientific production if the text mining is applied to a very significant amount of scientific publications.
 With a ratio of Open Access publication today of more than 50% and copyright exception for text mining for subscription-based publications, harvesting legally a large corpus close to completeness is realistic.

 - The **accuracy** of modern machine learning techniques, in particular based on Deep Learning architecture, has improved significantly when enough training data is available.
-Large scale datasets of manually annotated software and datasets mentions have been released recently, and we can expect reaching a satisfactory accuracy when taking advantage of these latest progress.
+Large scale datasets of manually annotated research datasets and software mentions have been released recently, and we can expect reaching a satisfactory accuracy when taking advantage of these latest progress.

-- The **adaptibility** to different geographical and organizational levels and different scientific and technical domains have already been addressed with high reliability at the level of publication in the previous version of the French Open Access Monitor [reference needed]
+- The **adaptability** to different geographical and organizational levels and different scientific and technical domains have already been addressed with high reliability at the level of publication in the previous version of the French Open Access Monitor [reference needed]

 - With respect to **fairness**, the systematic application of text mining on a comprehensive corpus can cover research domains where awareness of metadata and PID referencing is very low, because online access to full-texts publications is today a universal practice, avoiding their exclusions.

-- Understandability and interpretability:
+- **Understandability and interpretability**: every graph generated within the extension of the BSO will be provided with a detailed explaination so that every indicator is easily understandable.

-- Consistency: an automated text mining solution can be re-applied to a full corpus regularly, including back files, and produces consistent indicators over any periods.
-The process is independent from manual referencing of research data and software that could happen to already published articles, from publishers and from types of publications.
+- **Consistency**: an automated text mining solution can be re-applied to a full corpus regularly, including back files, and produces consistent indicators over any periods.
+The process is independent from manual referencing of research datasets and software that could happen to already published articles, from publishers and from types of publications.

-- Independence and trustfulness: ...
+- **Independence and trustfulness**: the software used to obtain these indicators is open source and publicly displayed.

 The first text-mining approaches related to capturing openness information on data and software have been rule-based techniques.
 We discuss in the next section their different limitations, and more particularly the case of ODDPub, the best representive system for this approach.